ryancheley/djangocon-us-2025/presentation/slides/02-intro-ryan.md

 # Ryan Cheley

-* Member of Django Commons
+* Member of Django Commons Admin team with Daniel, Lacey, Storm, and Tim

 --